|

 Books For

-Camp Doha provides valuable information for those about to deploy,
+Doha provides valuable information for those about to deploy, their

 Defend

-Thank any service member stationed throughout the US and the world
+America: Thank any service member stationed throughout the US

 The Fisher House:

-built on the grounds of major military and VA medical centers.
-These
+the grounds of major military and VA medical centers.
+These homes

 for an unexpected illness, disease, or injury.